Chronology

 Included in Artnews essay, “The New American ‘Sign Painters,'” by Gene R. Swenson, along with Dine, Stephen Durkee, Robert Indiana, Rosenquist, Richard Smith and Warhol.

-Work is included for the first time as part of the MoMA’s Art Lending Service.
+Work is included for the first time as part of MoMA’s Art Lending Service.

 November 18–December 15, 1962